 Tree House Controversy is Heading." and "Neighbors Feuding over Tree House in Capitol Hill."
-Fox interviews Loraine Heckenberg.
+Fox interviews the spokesman for the neighbors.
 The family declines to be interviewed after Fox reporters stake them out aggressively.
-The Fox

 NBC Chicago 5, "DC Neighbors Spare over Castle-Style Tree House."
 Reporter Carissa Dimargo gives basics and posts half a dozen good pictures of the tree house.
 Metropolitcan Chicago tunes into the DC tree house story.